Finance & NDIS | Preparation

 The 2018/19 NDIS Price Guide introduced the concept of Claim Types which was designed to provide the Agency with more detailed information around service cancellations and "no shows".
 In the 2018/19 NDIS Price Guide the Cancellation Claim Type was limited to Supports in Category 1, 4 and 15.

-The 2019/20 NDIS Support Catalogue now identifies individually for each Support, if the Claim Type of Cancellation can be used and claimed.
+The 2019/20 NDIS Support Catalogue identified individually for each Support, if the Claim Type of Cancellation can be used and claimed.
+This is also included in the 2020/21 NDIS Price Guide.

-This percentage calculation is applied to the price of NDIS Support Allocations that allow for the Cancellation Claim Type in the 2019/20 NDIS Support Catalogue, for Clients in Activities after July 1st, 2019 in situations where:
+This percentage calculation is applied to the price of NDIS Support Allocations that allow for the Cancellation Claim Type in situations where:

 - the Client is marked as Absent,